jenkspt/recycle/README.md

 I also used the average over the per class accuracies as the validation metric to maximize.

 After a few experiments the classifier achieved 85% validation accuracy.
-The experiment parameters can be seen in the [insert link here] file.
+The experiment parameters can be seen in the [results.ods](classify/results.ods) file.

 Lets check out some of the fail cases.

 **Worst Validation Images**
 ![classify valid worst](media/classify_valid_worst.png "Worst Valid Examples") *The images are displayed in grayscale with a feature visualization overlayed in red.
-The feature visualization code is here, and it is from an Nvidia paper called Visual Back Propagation. the 'Prob' value is the probability assigned to the correct class (which is how these images are ranked).*
+The feature visualization code is [here](https://github.com/jenkspt/nvidia-visual-back-propagation), and it is from an Nvidia paper called
+Visual Back Propagation.
+the 'Prob' value is the probability assigned to the correct class (which is how these images are ranked).*